Ruida-Xie/ruida-xie.github.io/_portfolio/portfolio-5.md

 ---
 title: "Campaign-level off-Earth mining design and optimisation"
-excerpt: "This project is for the GTOC11 held in Nov 2021."
+excerpt: "This project is to solve the problem of large-scale off-Earth mining.
+Off-Earth mining is an economic activity and requires detailed prefeasibility study.
+The work covers target selection, trajectory generation, mission opportunity search, economic analyses and campaign scheduling and optimization. "
 collection: portfolio
 ---